Is Ushuaia worth it?

 Spend a day (or 2 or 3) exploring Tierra del Fuego National Park, one of the most beautiful national parks in Argentina.

-It’s also relatively small and if you’re short on time, a half-day or full-day guided tour can cover a lot of ground.
+The park is relatively small and if you’re short on time, a half-day or full-day guided tour can cover a lot of ground.

-This half-day tour is popular and great if you’re not keen on doing the major hikes.
+This half-day tour is popular and great if you’re not keen on doing any big hikes.
+The small group will visit the most scenic views, an easy hike and lunch in the park.

 You can also choose to take the famous Fin del Mundo train to get to the park, which brings me to…